-Your lemons will go dry and taste weird before they actually start going bad.
-This dryness is the first part of the aging process – your lemons aren’t unsafe to eat at this point, though they may not be particularly nice.
+Your lemons will dry out and taste weird before they actually start going bad.
+This dryness is the first part of the aging process – your lemons aren’t unsafe to eat at this point, though they may not be particularly pleasant.

 When your lemons start going bad, they’ll exhibit these signs:

 - Your lemons will start to smell less strong.

 - There will be soft or squishy spots on the lemons.

 - If you find a layer of slime on the rind, chuck your lemon out.

 - If bacteria has overgrown your lemon, you’ll find mold.
 It may look like green fuzz.

 Before you even think about storing your lemons, make sure you know how to spot a good lemon at the grocery store first.
 Scroll up again if you missed that.

 Once you’re fine, the countertop is an okay place to store your lemons.
 A cool, dry place like a cupboard or pantry is better, though.